QubesOS/qubes-doc/developers/usability-ux.md

 - Use`saving` instead of `savefile` as the former is the action trying to be completed
 - Use `Qubes` instead of `qrexec-daemon` as it is the larger context what is happening

-While these words are less accurate or precise, they help a user understand what is happening based on already known concepts (disk space) or start to form a mental model of something new (Qubes).
+These words are more abstract and user relevant- they help a user understand what is happening based on already known concepts (disk space) or start to form a mental model of something new (Qubes).

 ---